 - Designates an employee to serve as the mentor to provide support and guidance to the Corps Member throughout the year.

-- Host Organizations who have been matched with a Corps Member for the past two consecutive program years (Program Years 2019-20 and 2020-21) must provide 10% of the Corps Member stipend ($2,000).
+- Host Organizations who have been matched with a Corps Member for the past two consecutive program years (Program Years 2020-21 and 2021-22) must provide 15% of the Corps Member stipend.

-Applications are currently CLOSED.
-The Host application for the 2022-23 Chesapeake Conservation Corps cohort will likely open in October 2021 with a December deadline.
+Applications are CLOSED.
+The deadline for the Host application for the 2022-23 Chesapeake Conservation Corps cohort was Thursday, December 2, 2021 at 4pm EST. Host applications for the 2023-24 Chesapeake Conservation Corps cohort will likely open in October 2022.